 All distance education courses offered for the first time in a format where 75% or more of the instruction and interaction is provided over the Internet must be approved by Distance Education Council prior to the beginning of the semester in which they are to be taught.
-Approval forms are available on the Distance Education website and should be submitted to the Director of Distance Education.
+Approval forms are available on the Distance Education website and should be submitted to CIDT.